 We assist individuals, couples, and families in Forsyth County and surrounding areas to resolve critical divorce issues as swiftly and amicably as possible by facilitating negotiation, and if necessary, litigation in court to protect your interests.
 Our solutions are made to service you for years to come.

 We effectively and efficiently prepare and present your case for a fair separation of property and assets, and disclosure of debts.
-Contact us for an initial consultation to ensure that your rights are protected throughout the process.
+Contact the divorce court lawyers at Banks, Stubbs & McFarland for an initial consultation to ensure that your rights are protected throughout the process.